shivashant25/Sentinel-with-XDR/labguide/part-02/part2-lab02.md

 In this task, you'll create a Microsoft Teams team for use in the lab.

-1. In the lab virtual machine, select **microsoft Teams** icon from the desktop and select to open.
+1. In the lab virtual machine, select **microsoft Teams** icon from the desktop and click to open.

 1. Close any Teams pop-ups that may appear.